"..excellent all round; they have provided good advice and been supportive" – Chambers & Partners

 "As lawyers I find them straightforward, pragmatic and enjoyable to work with" – Chambers & Partners

 Spanning all three of our UK based offices and working closely together, the Commercial department is made up of almost 50 lawyers in total.
-The Bristol team is made up of 4 Partners, 2 Associate Directors, 3 Senior Associates, 5 Associates, 1 Trainee Solicitor and a paralegal, and is supported by a commercial Professional Support Lawyer.
+The Bristol team is made up of 4 Partners, 3 Associate Directors, 5 Senior Associates, 5 Associates, 1 Trainee Solicitor and a paralegal, and is supported by a commercial Professional Support Lawyer.
 The Bristol practice is led by partner Lara Burch.
-You will be working closely with Lara, with regular opportunities to work with technology partners Will Robertson and Tom Harding, and commercial partner Edward Barratt.
+You will be working closely with Lara, with regular opportunities to work with commercial partner Edward Barratt and technology partners Will Robertson and Tom Harding.
 You will also be able to work with other lawyers across the commercial team, as well as colleagues in our international offices.

 Technical skills and experience

 You will show the desire to develop a range of commercial law experience, having trained at a city, national or large regional law firm recognised for its commercial law practice.
 The role requires someone with strong drafting skills and the ability to provide concise, commercial advice to clients whilst really getting to know their sector(s) as well as the relevant law.
 Some exposure to advising international clients would be advantageous but is not a pre-requisite, and some experience of supporting clients in one or more of our key sectors would be helpful but not essential.
-Due to the nature of the work and the structure of the team, we are looking for an Associate, although we will consider candidates with more or less experience.
+Due to the nature of the work and the structure of the team, we are looking for an Associate level lawyer with experience advising on commercial law, although we will consider candidates with more or less experience.

 Your career development